CodeIncHQ/lib-doctrinesessionhandler/README.md

 # Doctrine Session Handler

+---

+:warning: The Doctrine session handler is now integrated in the [`codeinc/lib-session`](https://github.com/CodeIncHQ/lib-session) package since its version 2.0.
+This package is abandon and should not be used anymore for new developpements.

+---

 The library provides a session handler compatible with the native PHP [`SessionHandlerInterface`](http://php.net/manual/en/class.sessionhandlerinterface.php) interface.
 This session handler stores the session data in the database using [Doctrine ORM](http://www.doctrine-project.org/).

 ## Installation